dhui808/azure-ai-certifications/ai-900/generative-ai.md

 # Generative AI workloads on Azure
-## Generative AI creates original content
+## Generative AI creates original content based on patterns from training data
 Grounding: The process of porviding additional context and real-world information to the model

 Azure OpenAI Service: Access to OpenAI's large language models and embedding models.